johnalison/obsidian-notes/Journal/16 January 2025 Thursday.md

 School by 9:30

 # FBC2
-- got the comments on Run 3
+- got the comments on Run 3...
+Not bad

+# Taught
+- Michelson and Morley
+- Discussed General Transformations
+- Determinism